📘 MERCED COUNTY CEDS 2025–2030

 Build stabilization facilities

-Tie housing affordability to local wages
+Tie affordability to local wages, not regional AMI

 Improve rural infrastructure

-Protect small businesses
+Protect legacy small businesses

-Goal 2: UC Merced as a Countywide Innovation Engine
+Goal 2 — UC Merced as a Countywide Innovation Engine

 Create research-to-career pipelines